 You're in Control

 You have complete control over your website's content and design.
 Unlike social media platforms, you are not limited by their templates or rules.
-You can create a website that perfectly reflects your brand and message.
+You can create a website that perfectly fits your brand and message.

 Reach More People

 A website can help you reach a wider audience.
 Search engines like Google can index your website, making it easier for potential customers to find you.
 You control ranking through SEO.
+Social media posts are limited to your followers.

 Marketing Powerhouse